About the Series

 Rating: 3.75/5 stars

 Everyone wears masks.
 They come in all different shapes and sizes.
 The only problem with trying one on is that it fits.
-How easily we fall into the trap that we don’t have to be who we really are.
-How easily we convince ourselves that we need to cover up what we were born to be.
+How easily do we fall into the trap of not having to be who we are?
+How easily we convince ourselves that we must cover up what we were born to be.
 It’s a tragedy that fear keeps us from our destiny.
 It’s hell when the person you were created to be is covered up by some cheap impostor.

 This is the gist of Gabe’s problems.
-He has too many masks and doesn’t know how to deal with all of them… especially when they all meet.
-Music true unless your soul was exposed unless your heart was either bursting or breaking.
+He has too many masks and doesn’t know how to deal with them, especially when they all meet.

-What Ruin lacked in the writing, background and overall drama were undoubtedly made up for in toxic.
+What Ruin lacked in the writing, background and overall drama was undoubtedly made up for in toxic.
 Toxic is the definition of an emotional roller coaster.
-Everything went together seamlessly, the emotions felt so tangible.
+Everything went together seamlessly; the emotions felt so tangible.
 Toxic would’ve been such a great hit, personally if, and yes, there’s an if, not for Gabe.
-In the end, I understood where he was coming from, but honestly?
+Ultimately, I understood where he was coming from, but honestly?
 He created all of these circumstances himself.
-He was the one thinking he had to wear the masks and not face what was haunting him.
-He was the one avoiding everything to build the façade in his mind that everything was fine when, in fact, it was not!
+He thought he had to wear the masks and not face what was haunting him.
+He avoided everything to build the façade in his mind that everything was fine when, in fact, it was not!

 I was so excited about Gabe’s story, and Rachel Van Dyken wrote it so well, but Gabe pissed me off so much!
 One of his comments,